Kennisland/diligentsearch.eu/app/readme-config.md

 To test if database connection is correctly set, run the following command:

 	//Go to app/js/server
-	node db-access.js
+	node server.js

-	//And vist the page http://localhost:8000/db-access
+	//And vist the page diligentsearch.local/api
-	//It should display the countent of the Country tabel or '[]' if there is no data in database
+	//It should display the welcome message

 The server also provide a pdf generation, via a third prty software : wkhtmltopdf